-Radiation monitoring system consists of area monitor that monitors dose equivalent dose in controlled area and room gas monitor that monitors radioactive concentration in operating room.
-Also, a gas monitor that monitors radioactive concentration of gas discharged form facilities to the public, and liquid monitor that monitors radioactive concentration of effluent.
+The radiation monitoring system consists of an area monitor that monitors equivalent dose in a controlled area and a room gas monitor that monitors radioactive concentration in the operating room.
+In addition, a gas monitor that monitors radioactive concentration of gas discharged from facilities to the public, and a liquid monitor that monitors radioactive concentration of effluent are part of the system.

-Since the latest radiation monitoring system has been computerized, the each monitor is centrally controlled by the central monitor (computer) which automatically creates daily, monthly and yearly reports or the trend graphs of the alarm settings or measurement data according to the control levels.
+Since the latest radiation monitoring system has been computerized, each monitor is centrally controlled by the central monitor (computer) which automatically creates daily, monthly and yearly reports, trend graphs of the alarm settings and measurement data according to the control levels.
 (Fig.7).